 Thanks!
 Melissa Robinson, age 42

-Also, a razor cut can give you a bit more texture to the ends, making it look more interesting, but I would stay with something classic and sharp, and suitable for heavy straight hair.
+Also, a razor cut can give you a bit more texture to the ends, making it look more attractive, but I would stay with something classic and sharp, and suitable for heavy straight hair.
 That being said, one thing that will become a must for you is blown drying, and using some volumizing products.
 I also think you should either grow out your bangs or make them thicker, as well as go a little shorter overall.

-This next one I would do with a razor, and its a lot shorter but cute and I think it would suit your face shape better.
+This next one I would do with a razor, and its a lot shorter but cute, and I think it would suit your face shape better.

 Good luck and let me know how it turns out.
 Chris